pranavsrinivas29/EPL-Data-Analysis-and-Prediction/README.md

 ```

 4. Loading Pre-Trained GPT-2 Model
-We use GPT-2 as the language model to generate chatbot responses based on retrieved data.
+I used GPT-2 as the language model to generate chatbot responses based on retrieved data.
 ```
 # Load the pre-trained GPT-2 model and tokenizer
 tokenizer = AutoTokenizer.from_pretrained("gpt2")